Triangulated categories of mixed motives: Triangulated -fibred categories in algebraic geometry

 If the topology $t$ on $\sch$ is generated by a pre-topology $t_0$ then $\T$ is $t$-separated if and only if for any $t_0$-covers $(f_i)_{i \in I}$, the family of functors $(f_i^*)_{i \in I}$ is conservative -- use \cite[1.4]{SGA4} and \ref{num:sieves}(a)+(c).

-\begin{num} Recall that a morphism of schemes $f:T \rightarrow S$ is radicial if it is injective and for any point $t$ of $T$, the residual extension induced by $f$ at $t$ is radicial (\textit{cf.} \cite[3.5.4, 3.5.8]{EGA1})\footnote{ It is equivalent to ask that $f$ is universally injective.
-When $f$ is surjective, this is equivalent to ask that $f$ is a universal homeomorphism.}. \end{num}
+\begin{num} Recall that a morphism of schemes $f:T \rightarrow S$ is radicial {radicial|see{morphism}} if it is injective and for any point $t$ of $T$, the residual extension induced by $f$ at $t$ is radicial (\textit{cf.} \cite[3.5.4, 3.5.8]{EGA1})\footnote{ It is equivalent to ask that $f$ is universally injective.
+When $f$ is surjective, this is equivalent to ask that $f$ is a universal homeomorphism. } The following definition is inspired by \cite[Def.
+2.1.160]{ayoub}. \end{num}